pandodao/developers.pando.im/docs/guide/invoke-actions.md

 ### Send by `mixin-cli`

-When you have the action, encoded in the memo field, you're ready to send transactions to Pando's MTG.
+When you have the encoded action for the memo field, you can send transactions to Pando's MTG.

-There are several ways to send transactions to Pando's MTG.
-For testing purpose, you can use `mixin-cli`.
+There are various ways to send transactions, but for testing, you can use `mixin-cli`.

 ```bash{3,4,5,6,7,8,9} [mixin-cli]
 $ mixin-cli -f ./keystore.json transfer --asset 965e5c6e-434c-3fa9-b780-c50f43cd955c \